brgillis/SHE_Validation/doc/prog_psf_res_star_pos.rst

 **Details:** This product contains details of the test results in the data product itself.
 The Data.ValidationTestList element contains a list of sheSingleValidationTestResult objects, each of which contains the result of a single test case.
 For this test, two test cases are reported: TC-SHE-100001-PSF-res-star-tot, which tests all data together, and TC-SHE-100002-PSF-res-star-SNR, which bins objects by signal-to-noise ratio (SNR).

 Each of these results objects lists the result of the test (``PASSED`` or ``FAILED``) and details of it in the SupplementaryInformation element.
-For this test, these details include the Kolmogorov-Smirnov test statistic, the p-value of this statistic, and the threshold at which this triggers a failure.
+For this test, these details include the Kolmogorov-Smirnov test statistic (either from a one-tailed two-sample test, if a ``ref_star_catalog_product`` is provided, or a two-tailed one-sample test if not), the p-value of this statistic, and the threshold at which this triggers a failure.
 In the case of the ``tot`` test case, this is presented for the full data set.
 For the ``SNR`` test case, this is presented for each bin of data, and the test case is considered ``FAILED`` if the test fails for any individual bin that has sufficient data in it to run the test (i.e. bins are ignored if they have no objects in them).

 Example
 -------